leobertolazzi/influential-examples/README.md

 4. Compute the average percentage across the test set

 5. Repeat 1-4 for incrasing fractions of mislabeled examples.
-Here I used 5%, 10% and 20%.
+Here I use 5%, 10% and 20%.

 The following are the average percentages of mislabeled influential examples for the CNN trained on CIFAR-10: